Box Office: ‘Mission: Impossible – Fallout’ Cruises Past ‘Christopher Robin’

 Newcomer “The Darkest Minds” earned $5.7 million when it launched on 3,127 screens.
 Fox’s YA dystopian thriller is battling a bleak 19% average on Rotten Tomatoes, though audiences seem slightly more enthusiastic with a B CinemaScore.
 Jennifer Yuh Nelson, who had a hand in “Kung Fu Panda” and helmed its two sequels, made her live-action directorial debut.
 Amandla Stenberg, Mandy Moore and Gwendoline Christie round out the cast.

 The final wide release, Dinesh D’Souza’s “Death of a Nation,” made $2.3 million on 1,032 screens.
-The documentary currently has a 0% rating on Rotten Tomatoes.
+The documentary, currently with a 0% rating on Rotten Tomatoes, is the lowest wide release to date for the right-wing conservative filmmaker.
 D’Souza’s last movie was “Hillary’s America: The Secret History of the Democratic Party,” which made $13 million.
-His first, “2016 Obama’s America,” topped out with $33 million.
+His first, “2016: Obama’s America,” topped out with $33 million.

-Universal’s “Mamma Mia: Here We Go Again” landed in fourth with $9 million for a domestic tally of $91 million.

-Sony’s “The Equalizer 2” rounded out the top five, picking up $8.7 million.
-In three weeks, the Denzel Washington-led sequel has earned $79 million.
+Universal’s “Mamma Mia!
+Here We Go Again” landed in fourth with $9 million for a domestic tally of $91 million.
+The jukebox musical has brought in $139 million from international markets for an impressive global tally of $230 million.
+Sony’s “The Equalizer 2” rounded out the top five, picking up $8.8 million.
+In three weeks, the Denzel Washington-led sequel has earned $79 million in North America and $7.7 million overseas.

 Elsewhere at the box office, Bo Burnham’s “Eighth Grade” earned $2.8 million when it expanded nationwide.
 A24’s coming-of-age comedy starring Elsie Fisher began its limited run with the best-per-screen average of the year and has since picked up $6.5 million.